btroncone/learn-rxjs/operators/filtering/take.md

 *Description coming soon!*

-> :bulb: Tip: If you want to take a variable number of values based on some logic, or another observable, you can use [takeUntil](takeuntil.md) or [takeWhile](takewhile.md)!
+> :bulb:  If you want to take a variable number of values based on some logic, or another observable, you can use [takeUntil](takeuntil.md) or [takeWhile](takewhile.md)!

 ### Examples